 The Fostering Network's recommended minimum allowances

-The Fostering Network is recommending an increase of 2 per cent in its minimum allowances for 2013-14.
-This is based on the forecast rate of inflation for 2013 as shown by the Consumer Price Index (CPI) in September 2012.
+The Fostering Network is therefore recommending an increase of 2.3 per cent in its minimum allowances for 2014-15.
+This is based on the most recent forecast rate of inflation for 2014 as measured by the Consumer Price Index (CPI).

 The Fostering Network recommends an additional four weeks allowance to cover the cost of birthdays, holidays and a religious festival.